-State type of activity: 'Applied research', 'Development' or 'Demonstration'.
-Definition of the three activity types:
+In the field with activity type, select either "Applied research", "Development" or "Demonstration".
+Definition of the three types of activity:

 - Applied research includes activities concerning planned research and critical studies with the purpose of generating new knowledge and skills to be used in the development of new products, processes or technologies.
 The results of the accomplished activities need not be readily available for commercialization in a short-term perspective. - Development includes activities that contribute to the development of new or improved products, processes or technologies based on existing scientific and other relevant knowledge and skills.
 Development activities may include commercially applicable prototypes.
 The results of the accomplished development activities are expected to be directly applicable, and possible to commercialize, in a short-term perspective. - Demonstration includes activities that demonstrate scientific or technical knowledge.
 The demonstration must not lead to distortions of competition and should not be confused with marketing.
 Therefore demonstrations must not deal with specific products or services that highlights the product's properties.
 It is a requirement that all interested parties must have access to the demonstration and thus not limited to an exclusive group.